 Horses with these signs – obesity, fat pads, and laminitis – have one thing in common, and that is an abnormal insulin response to sugars and starches in the diet (non-structural carbohydrates or NSC).
 Insulin, a hormone produced by the pancreas in response to a meal, assists glucose (blood sugar) into cells for use or for storage.

-The failure of the body to respond properly to insulin is known as insulin resistance or IR, while abnormally high levels of insulin in the blood is called hyperinsulinemia.
+The failure of the body’s metabolically active tissues to respond properly to insulin is known as insulin resistance or IR.
+While abnormally high levels of insulin in the blood is called hyperinsulinemia or HI.
 Together, these abnormal insulin responses to sugar are referred to as insulin dysregulation, considered the hallmark of EMS.
 Fortunately, today there are simple blood tests that can quickly measure a horse’s insulin response to sugar.

 Blood Testing for EMS

 A shorter test that does not require fasting (but is also not as sensitive) is the Insulin Tolerance Test.
 Here, the vet draws blood first, administers insulin, then draws blood again 30 minutes later to check blood glucose levels.
-Single measurements of insulin and/or glucose have their place in the management of EMS and PPID, but are not considered the “gold standard” for diagnosing either condition.
+Single measurements of insulin and/or glucose concentrations have their place in the management of EMS but are not considered the “gold standard” for diagnosing the condition.